 No medications including over the counter medications, other than those listed on the Emergency Medical Card which parents must complete each school year, will be administered in school without specific written orders from a physician and a parent request.
 Medication cannot be accepted without the health care provider's written order with signature.
-All medication orders must be dated July 1st or after for the impending school year.

-Medication provided by the family must be delivered to the nurse's office by an adult BY AN ADULT in the original pharmacy container, including the name of the student, date of prescription, time and dosage to be given, and the name of the doctor.
-All medications shall be stored in the health office and administered by the nurse except for asthma inhalers, epinephrine auto-injectors, and insulin for those students with self- administer orders from their health care provider.
-If the date on the prescription container is more than one year old, the medication cannot be accepted by the nurse.
+Medication provided by the family must be delivered to the nurse's office by an adult in the original pharmacy container, including the name of the student, date of prescription, time, and dosage to be given, and the name of the doctor.
+All medications shall be stored in the health office and administered by the nurse except for asthma inhalers, epinephrine auto-injectors, and insulin for those students with self-administer orders from their health care provider.
+If the date on the prescription is more than one year old, the medication cannot be accepted by the nurse.